English is the language of communication in IT – no doubt about this.

 If for some reason, you prefer to study the British version of IT English, then you may want to check the Oxford English for Information Technology book.
 It’s not the size of an IT bible, but still, it offers a lot in many IT areas.
 This course requires an intermediate to advanced level of English.

-English for Science, Technology, Engineering, and Mathematics is a 5-week course by the University of Pennsylvania, and it focuses on general STEM terminology.
+English for STEM is a 5-week course by the University of Pennsylvania, and it focuses on general STEM terminology.
 You will deal with terminology from areas, such as climate change, new energy systems, nanotechnology, etc. There isn’t much IT in this course, but still, it may be useful for you.
 The course is free to take unless you require a certificate.